Ranchero-Software/NetNewsWireHelp/pages/mac/5.1/en/reading-articles.markdown

 The easiest way to read articles in NetNewsWire is using the **space bar**.

 If you’re reading an article that can be scrolled, pressing **space bar** will scroll it – just like it would in Safari.
-If you’re at the end of the article, **space bar** will take you to the next unread article.
+If you’re at the end of the article, pressing **space bar** will take you to the next unread article.

 Go to Next Unread